 You will not find a shortage of great food in Miami and from all over the world, but of course with a large Latin influence.
 Most of the choices listed are close to the race site, so you don’t have to venture far, with a few others thrown in because they’re very good.

 - Paulie Gee’s – Okay, this is a shout out to our friend, Jason, who left New York and the world of finance last year and fulfilled his dream of opening a restaurant in Miami.
 Based on the fact that it’s already winning awards like Best of Miami 2017, I’d say he’s doing something right.
 But, just take one look at this pizza and you’ll know why.
+They have the best sausage I’ve ever had and it’s vegan, along with 1/3 of the menu.

 - Fratelli Milano offers simple, fresh food with reasonable prices in an inviting atmosphere.
 Our friends ate here multiple times, so that says a lot.
 Outdoor seating is available.